 Title III, Part F, Section 371 of the Higher Education Act, as amended

-Eula M. Todd, Manager of Title III, Sponsored Programs and Services
+Eula M. Todd, Director of Title III & Sponsored Programs

 Travel Report_For Free Adobe Reader (Must be completed by anyone traveling using Title III funds)